At UNE I attended classes given by Isabel McBryde, lecturer in Prehistory and Ancient History.

 In the eyes of Louis, the Trimates had two important virtues.
 For one none of them had too much specialised training, minds uncluttered and unbiased with theory.
 The second was their gender.
 He thought women were better than men when it came to studying wild primates.
 The payoff came from the women’s capacity to empathise with their subjects, seeing them as individuals whose life histories influenced the structure of the group.
 It would take time for the significance of the individual personality in primate groups to be recognised.

 Jane began her first field study of chimpanzee culture in the Gombe Stream National Park in Tanzania.
 Before Jane, naturalists rarely came into close contact with the animals they wrote about in their scientific reports.
-Before Jane they were excited even if all they saw was an arm or backside disappearing into the bush.
+Before Jane they were astir even if all they saw was an arm or backside disappearing into the bush.
 To sit with animals as she did without them running away was unthinkable.

 She had to contend with male chauvinist academics who tied up her progress with their hidebound thinking.
-She had no academic training, having grown up in the middle-class gentility of Bournemouth in the postwar years, a time when women were expected to be wives and little else.
-Other male primatologists were quick to dismiss the results derived her way as female sentimentality.
+She had no academic training, having grown up in the middle-class gentility of Bournemouth in the post-war years, a time when women were expected to be wives and little else.
+Other male primatologists were quick to dismiss the results derived her way as untutored female sentimentality.
 They pulled Jane’s predilection for giving the chimpanzees names to bits; it would have been more scientific to give them numbers, they said.
 Jane had to defend an idea that might seem obvious to laymen – that chimpanzees have emotions, minds and personalities.